airshipit/pegleg/doc/source/cli/cli.rst

   genesis bundle data.
 PEGLEG_SALT must be set as well.
 There are no constraints on its length, but at least 24 characters is recommended.

+  PROMENADE_ENCRYPTION_KEY environment variable is required only if manifests specify an encryption policy.
+  There are no constraints on its length or character pools.

 **-b / \\-\\-build-dir** (Required).